-The components can be displayed in the sensor domain in field maps (see Figure 6, left) or in a full view graph using the Neuromag software xfit (see Figures 2-5).
-The sensor projections for two components are shown: one for a visual component (see Figure 2) and the other for a sensorimotor component (see Figure 3).
-It is clear that the two components are projected selectively to sensors over the visual and sensorimotor cortices.
-For comparison, the full view plots of the sensor projection from the raw data (mixture of all components) are shown in Figures 4 and 5.
+The components can be displayed in the sensor domain in field maps Fig. 6, left) or in a fullview graph using the Neuromag software xfit (Fig. 2-5).
+The sensor projections for two components are shown: one for a visual component (Fig. 2) and the other for a sensory-motor component (Fig. 3).
+It is clear that the two components are projected selectively to sensors over the visual and sensory-motor cortices.
+For comparison, the fullview plots of the sensor projection from the raw data (mixture of all components) are shown in Fig. 4-5.

-3.2 Energy in Separated Components.
-We divided components into six categories: visual, somatosensory, ocular artifacts, 60 Hz, sensor jumps, and other.
-Visual and somatosensory components were identified by their clearly visible evoked responses in the MEG images and by their activation patterns in the field maps (see the following sections).
+3.2 Energy in Separated Components

+We divided components into the following six categories: visual, somatosensory, ocular artifacts, 60 Hz, sensor jumps, and other.
+Visual and somatosensory components were identified by their clearly visible evoked responses in the MEG images and by their activation patterns in the field maps (see following sections).
 These neuronal components were further verified by the consistency between the response latency, shown in the MEG images, and the spatial location of sensor activation, shown in the field maps (see subsequent sections).
-Ocular artifact sources were identified by their characteristic activation patterns in the field map and their large-amplitude responses in the MEG image (see Figure 6a), which match signals measured by EOG (not shown).
-The 60 Hz components were identified by the clearly visible 60 Hz cyclic activity in the MEG images in Figure 6b (see also Tang, Pearlmutter, Zibulevsky, & Carter, 2000).
-Sensor jump components were easily identified by the single-sensor activation in the field maps and sometimes by high-contrast lines or dots in the MEG images (see Figure 6c).
+Ocular artifact sources were identified by their characteristic activation patterns in the field map and their large amplitude responses in the MEG image (Fig. 6a), which match signals measured by EOG (not shown).
+The 60 Hz components were identified by the clearly visible 60 Hz cyclic activity in the MEG images in Fig. 6b (see also Tang et al. (2000a)).
+Sensor jumps components were easily identified by the single-sensor activation in the field maps and sometimes by high contrast lines or dots in the MEG images (Fig. 6c).